ssoulier/forceteki/docs/implementing-cards.md

     }
 }
 ```

+The only card type that uses a different pattern is leaders, which are discussed in more detail in [Leader Abilities](#leader-abilities).

 There are several ability types in SWU, each with its own initialization method.
 As shown above in the example of an action ability, each method accepts a property object defining the ability's behavior.
 Use the `AbilityHelper` import to get access to tools to help with implementations.
 Additionally, see [Interfaces.ts](../server/game/Interfaces.ts) for a list of available parameters for each ability type.